cisco/mindmeld/source/blueprints/home_assistant.rst

 9. Using the Question Answerer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :doc:`Question Answerer <../userguide/kb>` component in Workbench is mainly used within dialogue state handlers for retrieving information from the knowledge base.
+The :doc:`Question Answerer <../userguide/kb>` component in MindMeld is mainly used within dialogue state handlers for retrieving information from the knowledge base.
 Since the home assistant app has no knowledge base, no question answerer is not needed.

 10. Testing and Deployment